netmarshall/Patrick.D.Marshall/_pages/About.md

 ---
 {% include toc title="On this Page" %}
 Accomplished student, actor, and leader.
 Effective organizer who works comfortably under pressure and readily assumes additional responsibilities.
-Proven track record of delivering positive results by leveraging a unique blend of leadership, relationship building, innovation, and communication skills.
+Recipe for success: Support your team mates, and do the homework.

 ## Performances